Hurricane Fiona Hits Dominican Republic After Ravaging Puerto Rico - UrduPoint

 The hurricane has also left around 196,000 people without drinking water as a result of power outages and flooded rivers, officials said.

-- 'Start over again' - Fiona made landfall in Puerto Rico on Sunday afternoon as a Category One hurricane, at the lowest end of the five-tier Saffir-Simpson scale.
+Fiona made landfall in Puerto Rico as a Category One hurricane, at the lowest end of the five-tier Saffir-Simpson scale.

-The storm has caused one fatality -- a man who was killed after his house was swept away by flooding in the French overseas department of Guadeloupe, when Fiona was still classified as a tropical storm.
+Before that, the storm had caused one fatality -- a man killed after his house was swept away by flooding in the French overseas department of Guadeloupe, when Fiona was still classified as a tropical storm.

-US President Joe Biden declared a state of emergency for Puerto Rico on Sunday, authorizing the Federal Emergency Management Agency to provide assistance.
+US President Joe Biden has declared a state of emergency for Puerto Rico, authorizing the Federal Emergency Management Agency to provide assistance.

 The former Spanish colony became a US territory in the late 19th century before gaining the status of associated free state in 1950.